 In a rising property market, a split mortgage can be a safe bet.

-There are both pros and cons of split home loans that you should carefully consider.
+However, there are some drawbacks with split home loans that you should carefully consider.

-Use the calculator work to out your fixed and variable repayments on a split mortgage and how much you potentially save by adding a fixed component to your home loan.
+Use the split loan calculator to work out your fixed and variable repayments and how much you could potentially save.

 Call us on 1300 889 743 or complete our enquiry form and we can provide you with some recommendations based on your situation.